openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       configure options are simply not passed to the configure script (e.g. should be removed from :term:`EXTRA_OECONF` or
       :term:`PACKAGECONFIG_CONFARGS`).
-      However, common options, for example, exist that are passed to all configure scripts at a class level that might not be valid for some configure scripts.
-It follows that no benefit exists in seeing a warning about these options.
+      However, there are common options that are passed to all configure scripts at a class level, but might not be valid for some configure scripts.
+Therefore warnings about these options are useless.
       For these cases, the options are added to ``UNKNOWN_CONFIGURE_WHITELIST``.

       The configure arguments check that uses
       ``UNKNOWN_CONFIGURE_WHITELIST`` is part of the